nivedh77/KANPEELI/README.md

 ## Project Documentation
 For Software:
 Screenshots
-1. KANNPEELI Ocular Radar
+1. KANPEELI Ocular Radar

-Caption: The KANNPEELI homepage featuring the interactive Ocular Radar, live eye tracking, scanning presets, and the intentionally serious presentation of an entirely unnecessary technology.
+Caption: The KANPEELI homepage featuring the interactive Ocular Radar, live eye tracking, scanning presets, and the intentionally serious presentation of an entirely unnecessary technology.

 2. Eyelash Scanner